Token Ring

-Token Ring is a computer networking technology used to build local area networks.
+Token Ring is a physical and data link layer computer networking technology used to build local area networks.
 It was introduced by IBM in 1984, and standardized in 1989 as IEEE 802.5.
 It uses a special three-byte frame called a token that is passed around a logical ring of workstations or servers.
 This token passing is a channel access method providing fair access for all stations, and eliminating the collisions of contention-based access methods.

-Token Ring was a successful technology, particularly in corporate environments, but was gradually eclipsed by the later versions of Ethernet.
+Following its introduction, Token Ring technology became widely adopted, particularly in corporate environments, but was gradually eclipsed by newer iterations of Ethernet.
+The last formalized Token Ring standard that was completed was Gigabit Token Ring (IEEE 802.5z), published on May 4, 2001.